North Manitou Island Day Trip – September 12th, 2022

 3:30pm Boat departs to circle the North Manitou Shoal Lighthouse, “The Crib” (Weather permitting)

 Dress: Good walking shoes/boots are essential; dress in layers and include a light jacket, depending on the weather.
-Hats, backpacks, bug spray, sunscreen, or bags come in handy.
+Hats, backpack/bag, bug spray, binoculars, walking sticks, water bottle, sunscreen come in handy.
 A watch is recommended.

 Food: Remember that you must bring your own sandwich.
 We will provide beverages (water and soft drinks), snacks and cookies.
 This eases the process in case of cancellation or using the rain date.
 Cash bar and additional snacks are available for purchase on the boat.
 If you like, you can contact the Village Cheese Shanty ahead of time to order a sandwich and they will have it ready for you in the morning for pick up. www.villagecheeseshanty.com.
 231-256-9141.
 They have requested that you place your order prior to 3pm the day before the trip.